Affection

 Affection is something we all crave and is primarily desired from the people in our lives in the form of a hug, kiss, embrace, holding hands, or just a simple touch.
 But it can also come from our furry friends.
 However, the truth of its necessity was recently driven home to me during some medical trials my husband and I have endured.

-Lending further difficulty to the illness was the timing of it because it happened while my husband was in the hospital recovering from serious open-heart surgery.
-So, to protect him from contracting what would be devastating to him in his fragile condition, I had to isolate in a bedroom at our son’s house for several days.
+Covid became an eye-opening experience to the devastation on a person’s emotions like we’d never experienced, because the worst side effect of the disease was the loneliness that came from the isolation from others.
+While my husband was recovering I had to protect him from contracting what would be devastating to him in his delicate condition.
+I couldn’t be there to greet him and care for him when he came home.
+So, I isolated in a bedroom at our son’s house until it was safe.
 And while there were brief verbal exchanges from a distance, my son and his wife were frequently absent for hours at a time.
 And out of precaution and for their protection, all conversation was kept at a great distance and to a minimum.
 Of course, that also meant I couldn’t even touch anyone, never mind give or receive hugs or kisses.

-Adding another layer of pain to the situation, I was mourning the loss of my little dog, Caeser, who I had to put down one week before I became ill.
+Adding another layer of pain to the situation, I was mourning the loss of my little dog, Caeser, who had to be put down one week before I became ill.
 But God in His great goodness and mercy saw to it that I would get some affection.
 You see, every morning an adorable little toy poodle named Cinnamon would bound into my bedroom and shower me with love and kisses.
-My son and his wife had also recently lost their little dog and so Cinnamon had come to live with them just a few weeks before I got ill.
+My son and his wife had also recently lost their little dog and so Cinnamon had come to live with them just a few weeks before I got Covid.
 Now this little furball spent a great deal of his day lying by my side and freely giving me affection.
 The affection I so craved but no one else could give.